 Overall, in our study, radiographic LOR was 27.9%.
-LOR was noted in 40.6% of group 1 and 13.8% of cases in group 2 (P= 0.0405).
+LOR was noted in 40.6% of group 1 and 13.8% of cases in group 2 (P=0.0405).
 We recorded a LOR in the closed reduction and casting group higher than some of the reported literature.
 We further analysed the LOR in group 1 cases.
 Higher LOR were observed in IIA and IIB fractures in group 1, which were managed with closed reduction and casting (p=0.1257, p=0.0437).
 We also noted higher LOR in Group 1 with type IIA fracture where AHL did not intersect capitellum pre-operatively (Table 3).

-Revision / reoperation (within 3 three months) Most type IIA fractures with AHL intersecting was done in 18.8% of cases in group 1 (all due to capitellum are stable after closed reduction and loss of reduction) but none in group 2. casting in 90° of flexion.
-However, if more than 90° Lucas et al.[16] reported up to 48% chance of losof flexion is required to maintain reduction, fewer ing reduction without pinning for Gartland type 2 complications may be found with closed reduction fractures.
-Parikh et al.[10] found that 28% of patients and K-wire fixation.
+Revision /reoperation (within 3 three months) was done in 18.8% of cases in group 1 (all due to loss of reduction) but none in group 2.

-lost reduction after closed reduction and cast immo-In our cohort, one case had the pre-manipulation bilisation.
-Hadlow et al.[9] reviewed 148 patients ulnar nerve (only sensory) involvement in group with type II supracondylar fractures treated with 1, which improved fully in 6 weeks, but none was closed reduction and casting.
-Of these patients, 23% noted in group 2.
-Only one (3.1%) child had (group 1) post-operative median nerve involvement, which required a second procedure owing to loss of rewas resolved fully by 12 weeks.
-Our finding is duction (either re-manipulation with the placement of a new cast or closed reduction and pin fixation). somewhat higher than previous reports (0%, 0/189)
+Lucas et al.[16] reported up to 48% chance of losing reduction without pinning for Gartland type 2 fractures.
+Parikh et al.[10] found that 28% of patients lost reduction after closed reduction and cast immobilisation.
+Hadlow et al.[9] reviewed 148 patients with type II supracondylar fractures treated with closed reduction and casting.
+Of these patients, 23% required a second procedure owing to loss of reduction (either re-manipulation with the placement of a new cast or closed reduction and pin fixation).